 What is lead?

 Lead is a naturally occurring bluish-gray metal found in small amounts in the earth's crust.
 Lead can also be found in plants, animals, air, water, dust, and soil.
 Because it is an element, lead can't be broken down into smaller components.
 It can exist by itself as a metal, but it is more often combined with other elements in a variety of compounds.
+These compounds are divided into 2 groups:

 - Inorganic lead compounds, such as lead oxide and lead chloride, are combinations of lead with other elements.